UAK-35/laravel-response-compression/README.md

-# Laravel Response Optimizer
+# Laravel Response Compression

-Boost your Laravel application's performance by optimizing HTTP responses with middleware for compression and HTML minification.
+Boost your Laravel application's performance by optimizing HTTP responses with middleware for compression.

-## Key Features

-#### Compression

-Shrink response payloads using Gzip or Brotli compression.

-#### HTML Minification

-Reduce the size of HTML responses by eliminating unnecessary whitespace and formatting.

 ---